webplatform/docs/concepts/Internet_and_Web/proxy_based_browsers/index.md

 ---
-title: proxy based browsers
+title: Proxy-based browsers
-tags:
-  - Concept
-  - Pages
-  - Mobile
-readiness: 'Not Ready'
 notes:
   - 'This is not a web development concept topic, and will attract vendor spam.
 Deletion candidate.'
+readiness: 'Not Ready'
 summary: 'This article will give an overview of proxy based browsers.
 Some solution transform web pages into compact formats.
 Some solution only provides data compression.'
+tags:
+  - Concept
+  - Pages
+  - Mobile
 uri: 'concepts/Internet and Web/proxy based browsers'

 ---
-# Proxy-based browsers

-## Summary
+## <span>Summary</span>

 This article will give an overview of proxy based browsers.
 Some solution transform web pages into compact formats.
 Some solution only provides data compression.

-## Purpose
+## <span>Purpose</span>

 Proxy Based web browsers reduce bandwidth usage by compressing resources of the rendered page on a proxy server (usually the browser vendors), before sending it to the client browser.